 Charles S. Leeper represents clients in white collar criminal investigations and prosecutions, congressional inquiries and related civil proceedings.
-He is head of the firm’s White Collar Criminal Defense and Corporate Investigations Team and formerly served as a Managing Partner of the Firm.
+He formerly served as the head of the firm’s White Collar Criminal Defense and Corporate Investigations Team and has served as a Managing Partner of the Firm.

 Charlie has extensive experience defending companies and individuals against allegations of federal criminal violations and civil fraud offenses, including Foreign Corrupt Practices Act claims.
 He has litigated antitrust, environmental, securities, ethics and compliance and public contracts matters.

 He also advises clients on compliance issues implicating the FCPA, competition laws, and federal procurement requirements.
 He has conducted training on these issues and has devised Ethical Conduct codes and rules for implementation for clients and their employees.

 Prior to joining the firm, he served as an Assistant U.S. Attorney for the District of Columbia, where he investigated and prosecuted an array of complex cases involving white collar offenses, public corruption, asset forfeiture, espionage and terrorism.
 He also supervised a team of other veteran prosecutors in his capacity as Deputy Chief of the Special Prosecutions Unit.

 Charlie represents companies and individuals in investigations and prosecutions of alleged Foreign Corrupt Practices Act (FCPA) violations.
 He also regularly advises companies on FCPA compliance matters and provide assistance in designing due diligence, certification and training protocols.

 These engagements include:

 - Obtained dismissal of all FCPA and conspiracy charges on behalf of client following a four-month trial in United States v.
 Goncalves, et al. (D.D.C.).

 - Represented U.S. contractor in a DOJ investigation of contracts performed in Iraq.